eopb/infoFiGPIO/README.md

 status 4 = Nothing set = Flashes for a short amount of time then stays off.

 The inclusion of status codes 3 and 4 allow for simple expansion should we need to in the future.

+## Pin numbers used.

+The pin numbers are stored near the top of the document in varibles.

+Pin number for status LED = 17

+Pin number for Poweroff/Reset button = 27

+Pin number for Button used to display the status = 22

 ## Python/GPIO information